 There are a variety of oils to choose from when you wat to fry food, but do you know which is the healthiest choice?
 Keep reading to learn more!

-How does frying work?
+How frying works

 At the same time, the humidity inside the foods converts into steam, thus, cooking the food from the inside.
 The steam actually helps keep the oil out of the food.

-The fats in oil
+The fats in oils

-The higher the saturated fat content in an oil, the more stable it is when it heats up.
+The higher the saturated fat content in oil, the more stable it is when it heats up.
 This is why saturated and monounsaturated oils are the best for frying.
 It’s also why we should avoid oils that have a high polyunsaturated fat content.